 Classes at Nizhoni Institute of Midwifery are taught in English at a college level of writing, speaking, and comprehension.
 Nizhoni does not provide English language services and classes in other languages are not currently available.
 If an applicant's native language is not English, the applicant must take the TOEFL (Test of English as a Foreign Language) examination or the examination for the International English Testing System (IELTS).
-An acceptable score for the TOEFL is 79 or above for the Internet-based exam or a score of 550 or above for the paper-based version.
+An acceptable minimum score for the TOEFL is 20 per category and 80 or above total.
 An acceptable overall band score for the IELTS is 6.5.
 Scores must be submitted to Nizhoni Institute directly from the testing agency.